-The Pre-Join Degree Programme is aimed at those who have an undergraduate degree in Professional Policing.
+The Professional Policing Degree Holder is aimed at those who have an undergraduate degree in Professional Policing.

-You will be employed as a Police Officer from day one and receive a starting salary of £27,280 (£24,780 plus £2,500 South East allowance).
-The Pre-Join Degree is based upon the national curriculum for the Police Constable role, therefore applicants on this entry route will enjoy a shorter ‘on-the-job’ training programme.
+You will be employed as a Police Officer from day one and receive a starting salary of £29,682 (including South East allowance of £3,000).
+The Professional Policing Degree Holder is based upon the national curriculum for the Police Constable role, therefore applicants on this entry route will enjoy a shorter ‘on-the-job’ training programme.

 You will undergo a two-year training programme, during which time you will complete mandatory training such as personal safety and first aid.
 In Year One you will develop your core operational policing skills though a mixture of classroom and on the job learning.
 The initial learning phase of the course is held at our Headquarters in Guildford.
 You will then be partnered with an experienced Police Officer who will be your dedicated coach.
 Independent Patrol Status will also be achieved, enabling you to respond to incidents by yourself - but don’t worry as you will be continually supported throughout!

 Your probation period will be two years and at the end you will be signed off as a fully competent Police Officer.

 If you have completed a Professional Policing Degree or are currently in your final year of study – Surrey Police is the ideal force for you to start your career as a Police Officer.